Not sure what to eat in Istanbul, Turkey? Worry not.

 The Adana Kebap is said to be spicy.
 But if you compare Thai food or Peruvian food, then the Adana Kebap is not spicy at all.
-For the non-spicy alternative, you can try Urfa Kebap.
+For a non-spicy alternative, you can try Urfa Kebap.

 14. Turkish Güveç

-Turkish Güveç is more commonly known as Turkish clay pots stews.
+Turkish Güveç is more commonly known as Turkish clay pot stews.
 Made by slow-cooking a combination of meat and vegetables in a traditional earthenware pot, the Turkish Güveç is one of the most delicious dishes we tried in Turkey.

 The process of cooking can take several hours, but all the cooking not only brings out the irresistible flavors of the ingredients but also makes the meat so tender.
 It is like putting butter in your mouth!